 How it works: In stock recovery, you can install OTA update packages and wipe data and cache partition.
 In custom recovery, you can access more features, like full backup (Nandroid backup) and restore, custom ROM flashing and system modifications that are limited by manufacturers.

-More importantly, the device is able to boot into the recovery mode (either stock or custom) even if the main system is broken, allowing the user a set of tools to fix the device.
-Read more to learn how to enter recovery mode.
+More importantly, an Android device is able to boot into the recovery mode (either stock or custom) even if the main system is broken, allowing the user a set of tools to fix the device.

 Fastboot is a tool/protocol that comes with the Android SDK (software developer kit) package which can be used to re-flash partitions on Android device.
 It is an alternative to recovery mode for doing installations and updates.

 How it works: Because fastboot mode can start on your device even before Android loads, it is useful for updating firmware quickly, without having to use a recovery mode.
 Fastboot can also be used for unlocking the bootloader of Google’s Nexus devices.
-In order to use fastboot, you also need software from the Android SDK and different USB drivers for Windows computers.
-You have to connect your device to computer and run fastboot tool on computer to issue commands.
+In order to use fastboot, you also need fastboot tool and Android USB drivers for Windows computers.
+Then connect your device to computer and run fastboot tool on computer to issue commands.

 Other concepts you should know